View Lists

 These actions can be undone/redone by selecting the Undo and Redo icons, respectively, on the top left corner of the GENESYS window.

-1. To create a User Favorites view list, select User Favorites under View Lists in Project Explorer and click the Add Views button.
+1. To add diagrams to the User Favorites view list, select User Favorites under View Lists in Project Explorer and click the Add Views button.

 A screenshot of a computer